rstudio/shiny-workflows/README.md

 Reasons to NOT consider a feature:
 * Trying to appease a single repo.
 General response: The repo can run more compute cycles / jobs to meet their needs
 * The feature imposes behavior that no other repos are performing or willing to adopt.
-Ex: Auto setting the package version in `package.json`
+Ex: Automatically setting the package version in `package.json`

-#### Updates to workflows or actions
+### Updates to workflows or actions

 If updates are made to the workflows, the `v1` tag must be (forcefully) moved forward to the latest value within the `rstudio/shiny-workflows`.
 To do this, run: